EstherAlo/DAREY.IO-Projects/Project3/Project3.md

-# MERN PROJECT
+# __MERN PROJECT__

-**MERN** Web stack consists of following components:
+MERN Stack: MERN Stack is a Javascript Stack that is used for easier and faster deployment of full-stack web applications.
+Web stack consists of following components:
 1. MongoDB: A document-based, No-SQL database used to store application data in a form of documents
 1. ExpressJS: A server side Web Application framework for Node.js.
 1. ReactJS: A frontend framework developed by Facebook.
 It is based on JavaScript, used to build User Interface (UI) components.
 1. Node.js: A JavaScript runtime environment.
 It is used to run JavaScript on a machine rather than in a browser.

-## BACKEND CONFIGURATION
+## STEP 1: BACKEND CONFIGURATION

-I updated and upgraded ubuntu using the following commands:
+- Update and upgrade ubuntu

 ```
 sudo apt update